$1,000-a-pill Sovaldi jolts US health care system

 Not necessarily, said Ross.
 “If it leads to cost benefits in the long run, that’s gravy.”

 Private insurers will probably introduce Sovaldi gradually.
 “Not everybody is going to get this all at once,” said former Medicare administrator Mark McClellan.

 Drug maker Gilead Sciences, Inc., reported Sovaldi sales of $2.3 billion worldwide in just the first three months of this year.
 Gilead will not disclose its pricing methods, but vice president Gregg Alton said the drug’s high cure rate makes it “a real huge value.”

 In many countries, the government sets drug prices.
 In the US, insurers negotiate with drug companies.
-Medicare is forbidden from bargaining, a situation that critics say saddles U.S. patients with high costs while subsidizing the rest of the world.
+Medicare, the government health program for the elderly, is forbidden from bargaining, a situation that critics say saddles U.S. patients with high costs while subsidizing the rest of the world.